 Izglītības un zinātnes ministrija (IZM)

-Evija Papule, Deputy State Secretary – Director of Education Department, Ministry of Education and Science
+Liga Lejina, the State Secretary of Ministry of Education and Science, firstname.lastname@example.org

 The Ministry of Education and Science is responsible for education, science, sports, youth and state language policies in Latvia.
 We are here to foster a highly innovative, wealthy and integrated society in which everyone has equal opportunities for development.